cewing/codefellows_f2_python/resources/UW_IntroClass/class04/presentation-week-04.rst

         raise

-Particularly useful if you catch more than one exception:
+Particularly useful if you catch more than one exception:}
 ::